Situated close to the Russian River in central Sonoma County, the attractive town of Windsor is for its family-friendly appeal.

 And throughout the year you may spot larger wildlife, including birds, hare, rabbit, fox, bobcat and coyote.
-Download a map of Shiloh Ranch Regional Park.
+Download a map of Shilow Ranch Regional Park.

 Opened in 1989 and designed by Fred Bliss, the par 72, 6,650-yard championship course has played host to PGA Nike Tour events.
 Four PGA Class A pro golf instructors are available to perfect your swing, and you can celebrate your winning round at the on-site Charlie’s Restaurant.
 Take a virtual course tour.

-Check out Hembree House: Beautifully situated in a 1931 Spanish-style ranch house, the charming Hembree House Cultural Center shines a spotlight on the people and events that created Windsor.
+Beautifully situated in a 1931 Spanish-style ranch house, the charming Hembree House Musuem shines a spotlight on the people and events that created Windsor.

 You’ll learn about Fred Wiseman, who built his own bi-plane and used it to carry the nation’s first-ever airmail letter in February 1911, about German POWs who spent part of World War II in a camp in Windsor, and much more.